Christian Nassif

 Christian Djidagui Nassif (born 1 January 1994 in Bangui, Central African Republic) is a Central African swimmer specializing in freestyle.
-He competed in the 50 m event at the 2012 Summer Olympics and finished with a rank of 55.
+He competed in the 50 m event at the 2012 Summer Olympics where he ranked 55th in the heats and did not make it to the semifinals.
 He also competed in the 50 meter event at the 2013 World Aquatics Championships.